 A simple step-by-step guide on how to open a bank account in Germany.
 Open an online Germany bank account and documents required to open a German Bank accountRead More

-- In some cases, banks may require you also provide proof of income (e.g payslip or employment contract) if you are applying for a credit card or overdraft facility along with your bank account.
+- Proof of income (e.g payslip or employment contract), if you are applying for a credit card or an overdraft facility.

 Additional Document required for Student Bank account

 - Student registration (immatrikulationsbescheinigung).
 You can provide it later after opening the bank account.

 Take the original and at least one copy of the above documents.

 How to Open a Bank Account in Germany – Online